audiopixel/pixelmixer/README.md

 * Mix multiple shaders together using various blend modes
 * Map shaders to any number of areas using 3D transformations
 * Capture color / data values at high framerates
-* Import any OpenGL ES 2.0 pixel shaders
+* Import OpenGL ES 2.0 pixel shaders
 * Easily manipulate animations with incoming audio or data feeds
 * Multiple position / index maps can be used to generate mapped content
 * Define networking data per port, broadcast using various protocols